marcelpatrick/3rdPersonV2/README.md

 Use Event Blueprint Update Animation to get update information on the pawn movements Use Try Get Pawn Owner to get the pawn object (BP_ShooterCharacter) and get info from the pawn about its movement.

-- Set Jump movement, check whether the character is jumping or falling

-	- EventBlueprintUpdateAnimation > ?IsValid > Sequence > (create an IsAirBorne bool) > link to execution pin for SetIsAirBorne
-	- TryGetPawnOwner > CastToCharacter > IsFalling > SetIsAirBorne

 - Set the character's aim:
 	- EventBlueprintUpdateAnimation > ?IsValid > Sequence > (create an SetAimPitch float) > link to execution pin for SetAimPitch
 	- TryGetPawnOwner > GetControlRotation / GetActorRotation > Delta (Rotator): return valueY > SetAimPitch